cjungmann/ate/README.md

 Bash arrays are double-linked lists of string values.
 Unintuitively, rather than directly accessing an element by an index, a Bash array finds an array element by stepping through the list to find the element with a matching index.
-They are optimized for efficient appending and sequential reads (ie **for** loops), but are quite slow for indexed access, especially for large arrays.
+Bash arrays are optimized for efficient appending and sequential reads (ie **for** loops), but are quite slow for changes, insertions, and indexed access, especially for large arrays.

 **ate** works with a custom Bash shell variable that catalogs the first array element of each virtual row in a C-langauge array that